VANESSA ROMO

 thoughts

-Transfixed by the complexity, I am drawn to contradictions.
-Finding links between subjective memory and fact, apathy and empathy, femininity and masculinity, fragility and strength, and beauty in the grotesque, have been the focus of my research.
-Rather than being restricted by the polarity of these pairings, my interest is in locating the relationship within in them.
-I experiment to see what results when these perceived boundaries are muddled.
+Transfixed by complexity, I am drawn to contradiction.
+My research centers on the links between subjective memory and fact, apathy and empathy, femininity and masculinity, fragility and strength, and the persistent presence of beauty within the grotesque, as they surface through processes of fragmentation, repair, and material tension.
+Rather than accepting the polarity of these pairings, I seek the relationships inside them.
+I experiment with what emerges when perceived boundaries blur—when oppositions are forced into coexistence.